yadPe/beatconnect_client/docs/commands.md

 # Bot commands

-**!get** `beatmap ID or beatmapset ID`: Return the beatconnect download link for the corresponding beatmap.
+**!get** `beatmapset ID`: Return the beatconnect download link for the corresponding beatmapSet.

-**!search** `query`: Perform a search as on beatconnect’s website and return the 5 first ranked occurrences.
+**!search** `query`: Perform a search as on beatconnect’s website and return the 4 first ranked occurrences and a link to the other results on Beatconnect.

-**!beat** : Return beatconnect dl link of the current beatmap in a multiplayer match.
+**!beat** : Return the beatconnect download link of the current beatmap in a multiplayer match.

 **!createRoom** `room name`: Create a multiplayer room with the specified name and send you an invite once the room is ready.